ysyk2021/creating-a-stress-reducing-environment-in-the-workplace/src/chapter-5-1.md

-# Techniques for Developing a Psychological Stress-Reducing Environment

 In today's fast-paced and demanding work environments, stress has become a prevalent issue that affects both employees' well-being and overall productivity.
 Organizations are recognizing the importance of creating a stress-reducing environment to foster a healthier and more productive workforce.
 This chapter aims to explore techniques that can be employed to develop a psychological stress-reducing environment in the workplace.